 A Bit of Cape Cod Cranberry History

-Here's what it looked like nearly a century ago:
+Here's what Ocean Spray's cranberry warehouse looked like a century ago:

-See the Ocean Spray Cranberry Sauce ad on the side of building?
+See the ad on the side of building?
 It's a little faded now, but it's still there!

 There's a lot of cranberry-growing acreage in the town of Falmouth, too!